Work in Progress

 Within the online alumni area you can:

-- Meet alumni from other Faber Academy courses and groups and share your writing for feedback
+- Meet alumni from other Faber Academy courses and groups and share your work for feedback on our alumni critiquing forum

 - Contribute to an anthology of student work sent out to literary agents (Novel and Work in Progress courses only)